jcowgar/go-iup/README.md

    iup package name.
 So, IupOpen becomes iup.Open(), IupVersion() becomes iup.Version(), etc...
 2. IUP_ has been dropped from the constant names for the same reason as #1.
 Thus, IUP_IGNORE becomes iup.IGNORE, IUP_DEFAULT becomes iup.DEFAULT, etc...
-3. Functions that work directly on an Ihandle pointer are referenced as a receiver.
-For example IupSetAttribute(textWidget, "VALUE", "Hello, World!") becomes textWidget.SetAttribute("VALUE", "Hello, World!").
-IupShow(dialog) becomes dialog.Show(), etc...
-4. Anything as of Iup 3.5 that has been marked as deprecated has not and will not be wrapped in go-iup.
+3. Anything as of Iup 3.5 that has been marked as deprecated has not and will not be wrapped in go-iup.
 No sense in wrapping it and then next release removing it.
 Just don't even start with it.
-5. The old ACTION name has been replaced by a SetCallback method in Iup.
+4. The old ACTION name has been replaced by a SetCallback method in Iup.
 Thus, any widget that expects an ACTION name on control creation in Iup C does not in go-iup.
 For example, IupButton("Press Me", "PRESS_ME_ACTION") no longer takes the "PRESS_ME_ACTION" parameter.
-6. All widgets can accept a variable number of optional parameters.
+5. All widgets can accept a variable number of optional parameters.
 These parameters, if a string, are considered attributes to be set on the newly created widget.
 If a valid Icallback type, then they are considered callbacks to be set on the newly created widget.